-There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and the Houthis; the government and al-Qaeda in the Arabian Peninsula; as well as between armed groups.
-The government is supported by an international coalition led by Saudi Arabia and the United States.
+There are currently multiple parallel and overlapping non-international armed conflicts taking place in Yemen, most notably between the government and respectively the Houthis, al-Qaeda in the Arabian Peninsula, and the Southern Transitional Council, as well as between armed groups.
+The government is supported by an international coalition led by Saudi Arabia.

 Multiple parallel and overlapping non-international armed conflicts are taking place in Yemen.

-Second, the government is involved in a non-international armed conflict with al-Qaeda in the Arabian Peninsula.
-The United States and the United Arab Emirates support the Yemeni government in the non-international armed conflict against al-Qaeda in the Arabian Peninsula.
-Their intervention takes place with the consent of the Yemen and thus does not affect the classification of the conflict.
-On the relevance of consent, see 'contemporary challenges - relevance of consent' in our classification section.
+- Second, the government is also involved in a non-international armed conflict with al-Qaeda in the Arabian Peninsula.
+With the apparent consent or cooperation of the Yemen government, the United States has been undertaking targeted operations against al-Qaeda in the Arabian Peninsula.
+However, this does not affect the classification of the conflict.

 In addition to the long-standing armed conflict opposing the Houthis to the government, new conflicts have emerged over the past years.